 - Add the butter to the dry mixture then work it in with your hands or a pastry cutter until the butter is in small pieces, about the size of peas.

-- Dump the dough out onto a clean surface generously sprinkled with flour.
-Gently work the dough just until it holds together into a single mass, then pat down to 1-inch thickness.
+- Dump the dough out onto a well floured surface.
+Gently work the dough just until it holds together into a single mass, then pat it down to 1-inch thickness.
 Use a floured 3-inch biscuit cutter or round cookie cutter to cut out 8 shortcakes.
 (Press straight down with the cutter and don’t twist; twisting seals the edge and prevents the shortcake from rising well.)
-Reform the scraps to cut moreshortcakes, if needed.
+Reroll the scraps to cut more shortcakes, if needed.

 - Place the biscuits on the baking sheet about 1 inch apart.
-Brush the tops, not sides, with cream and sprinkle with sugar, if desired.
+Brush the tops with the cream and sprinkle with sugar, if desired.

 - Bake for 15 minutes or until the tops are golden brown.
-Cool the cakes on the pan for at least 20 minutes.
+Transfer the biscuits to a wire rack and cool completely.

 For the Whipped Cream:

-- In a large mixing bowl, beat the cream, sugar and vanilla in an electric mixer or stand mixer fitted with a whisk attachment on medium-highspeed until soft peaks form.
-Chill until ready to serve.
+- In a large mixing bowl, beat the cream, sugar and vanilla in an electric mixer or stand mixer fitted with a whisk attachment on medium-high speed until soft peaks form.

 For the Assembly:

-- To serve, split the biscuits in half, top the bottom half with a dollop of whipped cream and a pile of strawberries.
+- To serve, split the biscuits in half.
+Dollop the bottom half with whipped cream and top with a pile of strawberries.
 Place the other biscuit half on top and finish with another dollop of whipped cream and more strawberries.
 Serve immediately.

 Notes